 Aggrastat contains tirofiban hydrochloride, which is a reversible GP IIb/IIIa inhibitor (an intravenous anti-platelet drug) for use in patients with Acute Coronary Syndrome.
 Aggrastat is used to help assist the blood flow to the heart and to prevent chest pain and/or heart attacks (both ST-segment elevation myocardial infarction ("STEMI"), and non-ST-elevation acute myocardial infarction ("NSTE-ACS")).
 It works by preventing platelets, cells found in the blood, from forming into blood clots within the coronary arteries and obstructing blood flow to the heart muscle (myocardium) which can result in a heart attack.
-The medicine may also be used in patients whose heart vessels are dilated with a balloon (percutaneous coronary intervention), a procedure used to open up three blocked or obstructed arteries in the heart in order to improve the blood flow to the heart muscle with or without the placement of a coronary stent.
+The medicine may also be used in patients whose heart vessels are dilated with a balloon (percutaneous coronary intervention "PCI"), a procedure used to open up three blocked or obstructed arteries in the heart in order to improve the blood flow to the heart muscle with or without the placement of a coronary stent.
 Aggrastat is administered intravenously and has been on the market for many years.
-In July 2017, Health Canada approved a high dose bolus regimen for Aggrastat.
+In Canada, Aggrastat is approved for the management of adult patients with non-ST elevation acute coronary syndrome including patients who may subsequently undergo PCI, to decrease the rate of refractory ischemic conditions, new myocardial infarctions and death.